tribixbite/awesome/README.md

 *   [lachlanhawthorne/tamagui-supabase-todos-quickstart](https://github.com/lachlanhawthorne/tamagui-supabase-todos-quickstart) - Tamagui with Supabase, Expo, Next.js, Solito and Jotai
 *   [amosbastian/nx-expo-nextjs-tamagui](https://github.com/amosbastian/nx-expo-nextjs-tamagui) - Nx, Tamagui, Solito, Expo & Next.js example template
 *   [bonnguyenitc/react-native-starter](https://github.com/bonnguyenitc/react-native-starter) - 🚀🚀 A RN Boilerplate high scalability, full features to starter a new your app.
 Let's BUILD 🚀🚀 ADD new component everyday
-*   [tamagui/tamagui](https://github.com/tamagui/tamagui) - The fastest React style library just happens to work on native, too.
+*   [tamagui/tamagui](https://github.com/tamagui/tamagui) - A style library, UI kit, and optimizing compiler that makes React run faster - on both native and web
 *   [GeekyAnts/NativeBase](https://github.com/GeekyAnts/NativeBase) - Mobile-first, accessible components for React Native & Web to build consistent UI across Android, iOS and Web.
 *   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.
 *   [taye/interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE9+)